a-tharva/LaunchEnv/README.md

 # LaunchEnv
-v0.0.2
+v0.0.3

 ## About
-Command line application created in python to execute your programs or scripts in one command.
+Command line application created in python to execute your programs or scripts in one command. <br>
-- Note : Not tested for linux.
 - PATH for data storage is given in /launch/utils/utils.py

 ## Installation